nospaceships/node-yara/README.md

  * Upgrade nan to 2.14.x and add support for Node.js 12.x
  * Get rid of all deprecation warnings
+ * Update error messages used by some of the unit tests

 # License